 His research has included work on novel neuroendocrine tumor markers and tumor progression in angiosarcoma.
 He has numerous medical scientific publications, including original articles, reviews, and book chapters.
 He is a member of the digital pathology and social media subcommittees for the American Society of Dermatopathology and is an AdHoc reviewer for the Journal of Cutaneous Pathology.

 Dr. Rush practices as a Dermatopathologist and surgical pathologist with special focus in cutaneous, gastrointestinal and head & neck pathology, and is an active member of the dermatopathology education for the Virginia Tech Carilion Dermatology Residency.
+Currently, he serves as the Technical Director for the histology laboratory.
 Dr. Rush lives in Roanoke, VA with his wife and daughter and his hobbies include hiking, snowboarding, and martial arts.